 Chinatown in Lahaina began as one-story shops and housing on Front Street, and as more Chinese were attracted to the area, two-story wooden buildings were built to accommodate them.
 But the Chinese immigrants maintained social and political ties with their ancestral home and in the early 1900s, they formed the Wo Hing Society.
 At one time, it was a branch of the Chee Kung Tong (a fraternal society with chapters worldwide) but it is no longer affiliated.
 The society was formed to nurture the ex-pat community, providing social contacts, support in times of crisis, and housing for retired workers.
 It also supported the revolutionary activities of Dr. Sun Yat-sen, renowned as the Father of Modern China, and first provisional president of the Republic of China.

 The society recognized the need for a social meeting hall.
-In 1912 using private donations, Wo Hing Society built an attractive two-story building that still stands on Front Street.
+The first hall dated to the late 1800s, but was replaced in the early 20th century with the attractive two-story building that still stands on Front Street.
 Upstairs is a temple with an altar for religious ceremonies.
 Downstairs was the social hall, which serves as museum space and a gift shop today.
 Engraved on the calligraphy boards around the temple are characters for Wo, meaning “peace and harmony” and Hing, which means “prosperity.”